Asahi-class destroyer escort

 The Asahi-class destroyer escort was a class of destroyer escorts of Japanese Maritime Self-Defense Force.
 Two ships were lent from the by the United States Navy and in commissioned from 1955 until 1975.

 Description

 In 1951, General Matthew Ridgway, Supreme Commander of the Allied Forces, proposed to lend a patrol frigate (PF) and a landing support boat (LSSL) to Japan under Allied occupation.
 In response to this, on April 26, 1952, the Coastal Safety Force was established within the Japan Coast Guard to serve as a receiver for these warships and as the base of the future Navy.
-Then, with the establishment of the National Safety Agency on August 1, the same year, the Coast Guard absorbed the route enlightenment department of the Japan Coast Guard and was reorganized into a security force, and together with the National Police Reserve (later the National Safety Force), which is a land unit, of the National Safety Agency.
+Then, with the establishment of the National Safety Agency on August 1, the same year, the Coast Guard absorbed the route enlightenment department of the Japan Coast Guard and was reorganized into a security force, together with the National Police Reserve (later the National Safety Force), which is a land unit, of the National Safety Agency.